georchat/ibm-courses/README.md

-# ibm AI Enterprise Workflow
+# IBM AI Enterprise Workflow
 This project contains all the code, data and notebooks for the course IBM AI Enterprise Workflow on coursera
 * Module 1 - Business Priorities and Data Ingestion
 * Module 2 - Data Analysis and Hypothesis Testing